iliusa77/terraform-eks-bottlerocket/README.md

 desired_size = 1
 ```

+- Define your public SSH key in module.key_pair in `ec2.tf`

 - Create your own private repository in Github.

 - In your repository import code from this repository https://github.com/iliusa77/terraform-eks-bottlerocket